-You’ll need very rich potting soil to grow basil from a seed.
+You’ll need very rich potting soil to grow basil from seed.
 However, you can sometimes buy plants that are already budding.
-Remember that basil loves bright light and heat, so you’ll need to put it on either a western, or southern facing window.
+Remember that basil loves bright light and heat, so you’ll need to put it on either a western, or southern-facing window.
 Moreover, avoid any drafty or cool places.
 Remember that basil isn’t a long-term houseplant, you’ll need to keep replacing your batches with new seeds.

-Chives are another delicious herb with a well-known flavour around the world.
+Chives are another delicious herb with a well-known flavor around the world.
 The spiky leaves of the plant add an extra kick to soups, eggs, and salads.
 You can use a pair of kitchen scissors to snip off small portions of individual leaves or trim the entire plant at once to keep it looking tidy.

 Remember to always leave about 2 inches of growth if you want your leaves to re-sprout, and stick with rich, organic soil.
 Again, you’ll need plenty of light, so try a south-facing window.

 One of the great things about mint is how versatile it can be.
-There are a wide variety of different flavours available, depending on what you prefer.
+There are a wide variety of different flavors available, depending on what you prefer.
 You could devote an entire garden to various species of mint.
 You can snip sprigs and leaves for drinks and teas or add them to salads and desserts for an extra kick.

 Remember that mint plants often grow very fast, so you’ll need to make sure that you’re keeping on top of them.
 Keep the soil of your mint plants moist too and give them plenty of strong and moderate light throughout the year.

 Oregano is a must-have herb for central American, Mexican, and Middle-Eastern foods.
 As a member of the mint family, it also grows very well indoors.
 You can strip leaves from snipped stems to add to meats, tomato sauces, stews, and soups.
-One thing to note with oregano is that drying the leaves first can give it a more pungent flavour.
+One thing to note with oregano is that drying the leaves first can give it a more pungent flavor.